-The program supports the creation, production and presentation of multi- and inter-arts work by professional Ontario artists, ad hoc groups/collectives and organizations working in all art forms and initiatives that benefit the professional multi- and inter-arts community.
-There are four categories:
+The program supports the creation, production and presentation of multi- and inter-arts activities by professional Ontario artists, ad hoc groups, collectives and organizations working in all art forms and initiatives that benefit the professional multi- and inter-arts community.

 Read the Guide to OAC Project Programs for more eligibility information.

 - students for whom the proposed activity is directly related to their graduate degree or thesis

 - organizations that receive a grant in the Multi and Inter-Arts Organizations – Operating program